-Within the Gould Academy Competition Program we create an environment where student-athletes develop a love for skiing and ski racing competition.
+Within the Gould Academy Competition Program we create an environment where student-athletes develop a love for alpine skiing and ski racing competition.

 Our Alpine Program prepares student-athletes to compete at the highest levels in each age group.
 We strike a balance of technical skills between freeskiing and gate training at Sunday River Resort, while offering the best opportunity for student-athletes to reach their potential.